Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/index.md

 Because the keyring module encrypts data in the database, it can't encrypt data on data plane nodes, since these nodes run without a database and get data from the control plane.

+## Incremental configuration sync

+In hybrid mode, whenever you make changes to {{site.base_gateway}} entity configuration on the Control Plane, it immediately triggers a cluster-wide update of all Data Plane configurations.
+This can cause performanace issues.

+You can enable **incremental configuration sync** for improved performance.
+When a configuration changes, instead of sending the entire configuration set for each change, {{site.base_gateway}} only sends the parts of the configuration that have changed.

+See the [incremental confic sync](/gateway/{{page.release}}/production/deployment-topologies/hybrid-mode/incremental-config-sync/) documentation to learn more.